 Cyber Essentials PLUS

-Cyber Essentials PLUS has the same requirements of Cyber Essentials, except the system tests are carried out by an external certifying body, using tools and techniques which an in-house team may not have access.
+Cyber Essentials PLUS has the same requirements of Cyber Essentials, but the system tests are actually carried out by an external Certification Body, using tools and techniques which an in-house team may not have access to.

-Independent auditors, those who offer Cyber Essentials PLUS, quite simply know what they are doing - and have the experience of working with multiple comparable organisations, going through the same process.
+Independent auditors offering Cyber Essentials PLUS, quite simply know what they are doing and have the experience of working with multiple organisations, similar to your own, that are going through the same process.